My Partner Was Upset, I Tried to Help, Now They’re More Upset! What Do?

 All that misalignment can be avoided by finding out what kind of responding they want.
 You can ask!
 “I’d really like to support you right now.
 What would help you the most?
 What kind of response are you wanting right now?”
 You can even list the options, “Would you like me to just listen and hold you?
 Would you like reassurance?
 Or help with problem solving?”

-Asking ultimately saves energy.
+Using Asking and Curiosity ultimately saves energy.
 You’re not just guessing and then having to field their upset response at your incorrect guess.
 (And maybe even feeling mad yourself when your offering isn’t received.
 “I tried to help!”).

-Next time, Part 2: how to respond if you disagree with their complaint in the first place!
+Check out part 2: how to respond if you disagree with their complaint in the first place! (“My Partner Is Upset, I Think They’re Wrong.
+What Do?”)